We get it. Finding an affordable dream home is exciting! But that excitement can quickly sour if your lender declines your home loan application.

 Sometimes, at the last minute, a borrower will discover their credit report is their undoing.
 Other times, it might be the inaccurate or incomplete information provided to a lender.

 But there's a pretty good fix.
 Many borrowers exercise caution by first submitting an application for home loan conditional approval before starting house-hunting.

 Conditional approvals can be called different things by different lenders, from pre-approval, indicative approval or approval in principle but they all basically mean the same thing.
-Conditional approval is an indication of how much you can expect to borrow from a lender.

 Three reasons to get conditional approval

 Obtaining conditional approval from your lender can be beneficial in a number of ways.